SeanDS/dcc/docs/source/cli.rst

     The file to write extracted DCC numbers to.

+.. option:: --public

+    Only attempt to retrieve public DCC URLs.
+This should avoid triggering an authentication check.

 .. option:: -v, --verbose

     Increase the program's verbosity.
 This can be specified multiple times to further